-This is the general type of orgasm that many men experience every time they have sex.
+This is one of the general types of male orgasms that many men experience every time they have sex.
 It doesn’t require much effort on your part to achieve it and it results in the ejaculation of your sperm.
 There is literally no control over pelvic thrusting or when you reach this orgasm unless you work to control it.

 Men can actually learn to hold their orgasm and send the energy rushing back into their pelvic region simply by practicing.
 Self-control is largely an untaught trick in the area of sexual satisfaction, but it really can provide a more intense and pleasurable orgasm if you learn to do it correctly.
 If you would like to feel a pelvic orgasm you have to relax your mind and control your bodily functions prior to orgasm.
 Hold back your ejaculation and send it back through your body for a full pelvic orgasm.

 In a condition called retrograde ejaculation, the bladder’s sphincter does not close off properly during ejaculation, so semen spurts backward into the bladder.
 This condition is usually found in some men who have multiple sclerosis, diabetes, or after some types of prostate surgery.
 It can also occasionally occur in men who do not have any serious problems.
 It is not physically harmful, but it does render the man infertile and he may have a different sensation during ejaculation.
 A retrograde ejaculation is also known as a “dry come” because the man may experience orgasm, but no semen is released from the penis.